HRA vs. HSA: Which Plan Is Right for You

 You can have both an HSA and an HRA, but only if your HRA follows specific IRS rules.
 Most traditional HRAs make you ineligible for HSA contributions because they start covering costs before you reach your high-deductible health plan’s deductible.

-This isn’t the same as having two health insurance plans, which follow their own coordination rules.
-Here are the types of HRAs that can work with an HSA:
+This isn't the same situation as having two health insurance plans, which follow separate coordination rules.
+Four HRA types are compatible with an HSA:

 1. 1